‘The Rebound’ (2012) Review

 After discovering her husband’s infidelity, Sandy moves with her two children from the suburbs to New York City, where she attempts to start over.
-There, she meets Aram, a much younger barista who is dealing with a heartbreak of his own.
+There, she meets Aram, a much younger barista who is dealing with his own heartbreak.
 Aram, who is at a crossroads in life, begins babysitting for Sandy when she starts a promising new job.
 While Aram bonds with Sandy and her kids, Sandy goes on several disastrous dates, eventually realizing that she harbors an attraction to Aram, and he to her.
 Despite the 15-year age difference, the two begin to date.

-Together they have a really lovely chemistry on-screen, and I found myself hoping they could, and would, overcome the age difference to make things work out.
-There is definitely a sense of authenticity to this movie, and I liked that the writer/director, Bart Freundlich, didn’t shy away from very real issues a couple like Sandy and Aram would have, not only with their age difference but their friends and family as well.
+Together, they have a really lovely chemistry on-screen, and I found myself hoping they could, and would, overcome the age difference to make things work out.
+There is definitely a sense of authenticity to this movie, and I liked that the writer/director, Bart Freundlich, didn’t shy away from very real issues a couple like Sandy and Aram would face, not only with their age difference but also with their friends and family.

 Joanna Gleason and Art Garfunkel play Justin’s parents, Roberta and Harry Finklestein.
 It was rather amusing to hear Art Garfunkel, of all people, talk to Sandy about a surgery he’s having for a new “butthole.”
 When Aram is arguing with his parents about his future, he reminds his mother, Roberta, that she once worked for Ralph Lauren – Gleason had a recurring role on Friends as Rachel’s boss Kim, who worked at Ralph Lauren.
 I chose to believe that it was an intentional joke.